martial-god/Benny-Scraper/README.md

 - [x] Add Calibre integration - completed novels will be added to the Calibredb if it is installed on host computer
 - [x] Verify the update novel works - INFO can be found https://github.com/martial-god/Benny-Scraper/pull/24#issue-1885102090
 - [x] Try Manga sites
+- [x] Add a Configuration table to have user have more control of settings. *STILL NEED TO ADD COMMANDLINE OPTIONS TO RETRIEVE VALUES*
 - [ ] Finish up Selenium Scraper -- UPDATE: use of seleniumn was necessary when trying to retrieve images from manga sites, it is still faster to use http for NovelData (things such as tags and author)
 - [ ] Add UI